Carers Allowance

 - You may still be able to get financial help.
 Contact the Benefit Enquiry Line for disabled people and carers - Tel: 0800 88 22 00 and ask them if there are any other benefits you are eligible for.

-Form-filling service 0800 44 11 44 - Obtaining a claim pack by completing leaflet DS700 available from post offices, social security offices or your local Citizen's Advice Bureau (The Citizen's Advice Bureau - A national voluntary organisation providing free information and advice on a wide range of issues.
+- Or obtain a claim pack by completing leaflet DS700 available from post offices, social security offices or your local Citizen's Advice Bureau (The Citizen's Advice Bureau - A national voluntary organisation providing free information and advice on a wide range of issues.
 The website contains a great deal of useful information on a huge range of topics.)

 - You can also download a copy of the pack from the Dept for Works and Pensions website www.dwp.gov.uk/lifeevent/benefits/carers_allowance.asp - Dept for Work and Pensions information on carers allowance